renovatebot/renovate/docs/usage/switching-bot-identity.md

 ## How to switch bot identity

-Stub for developers to fill out with technical bits.

-It looks like the steps are:
+Looks like the steps are:

 1. Put old bot name in the `gitIgnoredAuthors` config option
 1. Set `ignorePrAuthor` to `true`